All Episodes

 Now, anybody who tries to get into Australia gets shipped off there.

-You're welcome to run swim back.
+You're welcome to try and swim back.

-Now that is quite and apparently in Australia, that is a completely I mean it's just non-political point.
+none of them do now that is quite and apparently in australia that is a completely i mean it's just non-political point Even the lefties don't try and argue against this.

-That that that is thoroughly sensible.
+That is thoroughly sensible.

 Well, there is that, yes.

-They would um cuff us, put us on a flight, and the UK authorities would cooperate and take receivership of us at the other end.
+They would cuff us, put us on a flight, and the UK authorities would cooperate and take receivership of us at the other end.

 So it works that way round.

-Sounds pretty reasonable.
+Sounds very reasonable.

 Yes.

-I don't think illegally enter Ethiopia.
+I don't think they legally enter Ethiopia.

-Oh, it must be a terrible problem over there.
+Oh, it must be a terrible problem.

-And I think they're doing it, because if they can keep us on the fifty thousand people that arrive by small boats, we're not looking at the hundred thousand people who come on the back of a lorry, or the people who overstay their visas, or the million plus people that come perfectly legally because the home office stamps a bit of paper for them and then they just decide, oh yeah, we're never going back again.
+And I think they're doing it because if they can keep us on the 50,000 people that arrive by small boats, we're not looking at the 100,000 people who come on the back of a lorry, or the people who overstay their visas, or the million-plus people that come perfectly legally because the Home Office stamps a bit of paper for them.

-Y Yes, of course.
+Yes, of course.

 But how would the NHS function without all of them?